Jason Miller (fighter): Legal issues

 On July 11, 2016, Miller was arrested in Costa Mesa, California, and charged with two counts of assault and battery after allegedly injuring a security guard and spitting on a police officer at the Saddle Ranch Chop House restaurant.
 The charges were later dismissed.

 On October 23, 2018, Miller was arrested on charges of felony vandalism in Orange County after destroying property at his girlfriend's La Habra, California, home.
 Miller's girlfriend claimed that during an argument, Miller smashed a large marble table, punched holes in the walls, tore down doors, and derailed the home's garage door.
 He was arrested and held without bail in the Orange County detention center.
 The felony vandalism charge carried a maximum penalty of eight months in jail, but due to the nature of the incident, prior convictions, and a probation violation, Miller faced up to 23 years in a California state prison.
 While he initially pleaded not guilty, on July 19, 2019, it was reported that Miller had accepted a plea deal and was sentenced to one year in jail with time served being credited.
 He was released from jail in September 2019.

 On August 21, 2020, Miller was arrested and charged with the felonies of first-degree burglary and grand theft auto.
 He was held in Orange County jail without bail.
 On May 11, 2021, Miller accepted a plea deal in which he would plead guilty to the vandalism charge and the grand theft auto charge would be dismissed.
 Miller was sentenced to one year of incarceration and two years of probation upon his release.

+In October 2021, Miller was formally charged with felony assault and battery for an incident that took place at a California bar.
+Miller had been linked to an altercation at a bar, but by the time police arrived, the situation had de-escalated.
+While the complaining witness initially did not take legal action, the man was hospitalized after the incident, discovered his ribs had been broken, and later chose to press charges.

+On August 30, 2023, Miller was arrested in Los Angeles County for allegedly choking a man that approached Miller at a West Hollywood night club.